Prelude

-It's nice when your website continues to be served even when something catastrophic happens.
-Running two Apache nodes and Heartbeat will help - if one server blows up, the other will take over in short order.
+It's nice when your website keeps serving pages even after something catastrophic happens.
+Running two Apache nodes with Heartbeat gets you there -- if one server blows up, the other takes over in short order.

-You'll need two boxes and three IP addresses.
-I use virtual machines from Xeriom Networks.
-I've firewalled them and opened the HTTP port to the world.
+You'll need two boxes and *three* IP addresses.
+I'm using [virtual machines from Xeriom Networks](http://xeriom.net/).
+Both have been [firewalled](http://barkingiguana.com/2008/06/22/firewall-a-pristine-ubuntu-804-box), and I've opened the HTTP port to the world:

 sudo iptables -I INPUT 3 -p tcp --dport http -j ACCEPT